melexis/warnings-plugin/README.rst

     cov-run-desktop --text-output-style=oneline --exit1-if-defects false --triage-attribute-regex "classification" ".*" <coverity_files> | tee raw_defects.log

-Then, the mlx-warnings plugin processes the output log file, `raw_defects.log`, based on the configuration file `warnings_coverity.yml` to produces three outputs:
+Then, the mlx-warnings plugin processes the output log file, `raw_defects.log`, based on the optional configuration file `config.yml` to produces three outputs:

-- A text file called `warnings_coverity.txt`, which contains all Coverity defe.
+- A text file that contains all counted Coverity defects.
-- A code quality JSON file `coverity_code_quality.json`.
+- `A Code Quality report`_ `report.json` that contains all counted Coverity defects.
-- A return code equal to the amount of violations, i.e. the amount of Coverity defects that exceeds the configured limit(s).
+- A return code equal to the amount of counted Coverity defects.
 The value is 0 if the amount of Coverity defects is within limits.
 We use this return code to determine whether our CI job passes or fails.

 .. code-block:: bash